Batangas City Athletics–Zamboanga Sikat rivalry: 2019–2022: Playoff contention

 The two teams first met in the playoffs in 2019.
 Despite being the sixth seed and having a losing record in the regular season, the now-Zamboanga Family's Brand Sardines won game 1 of the series.
 However, they weren't able to complete the upset, as Batangas City won the next two games at home to advance to the division finals.
 They then met again in 2020, this time in the division quarterfinals.
 Once again, both teams tied the series after two games, but this time around, it was Zamboanga who came away with the win.
 As of 2023, it marked the only time in which Batangas City was eliminated before the last two rounds of the playoffs.

 In 2022, both Batangas City and Zamboanga took up the top two positions in the South Division, setting up a potential South Division finals series.
 Both teams were able to reach the penultimate round.
 Game 1 of the series was held at the Mayor Vitaliano D. Agan Coliseum, making it the first game in which Zamboanga was the home team.
 Batangas City were able to win, 80–71.
 Zamboanga then tied the series in Batangas City's home grounds with a 63–53 victory of their own, forcing a game 3 in Zamboanga City.
 In game 3, Batangas City led by as much as 19 points, but Zamboanga were able to close the gap throughout the fourth quarter.
 Within the last minute, Jaycee Marcelino successfully made a shot that gave Zamboanga their first lead in the game with 40 seconds remaining.
 Zamboanga were able to hold on to clinch the South Division crown.

-2023–present: Cooldown period
+2023–2024: Cooldown period

-After their 2022 South Division finals series, they haven't met again in the playoffs since and only played in the regular season.
+After their 2022 South Division finals series, they haven't met again in the playoffs for two years, only played in the regular season.
 In 2024, both teams tied in regular season record for the first time.

+2025: Playoff contention

+For the first time in three years, Batangas City and Zamboanga met again in the playoffs, this time in the first round, with Batangas City finishing second with a 20–9 record while Zamboanga clinched seventh with a 17–12 record.
+Game 1 of the series was held at the Batangas City Coliseum with the home team drawing first blood of the series, 70–61.
+Zamboanga was able to tie the series in a neutral ground at the Ynares Center Montalban, 78–72.
+Game 3 was held at a new venue in Batangas City in Batangas Province Events Center.
+Zamboanga led as much as 14 points before Batangas City erased the deficit to win the series, 95–87.